AxiomAZ/wra410/README.md

 ## Things I did:

+* Changed background colors, font color scheme, color of links on all pages.
 * Changed font to Raleway (looked nice and simplistic without changing the look too much)
 * Included 2 images, one at the top of page and one at the bottom.
+* Used table to format Grading Scale (Line in between not showing up, but it is a table in the html and CSS.
-* Changed background colors, font color scheme, color of links, changed colors of boxes around student groups
+* Changed colors of boxes around student groups, spaced out names and made letters bold.
 * Added Navigation to pages missing it, added groups tab under navigation for all pages

 ## Things I need to do: